MattRonan/StackPedal/README.md

 pedalManager.addButton(2); //the last button added is the rightmost, and its level is 2
 ```

 The above example creates a simple pedal with 3 equally-sized buttons increasing in height from left to right.
-If you want different widths for your buttons, you can use stackPedal.setButtonWidth(button ID).
+If you want different widths for your buttons, you can use pedalManager.setButtonWidth(button ID).
 The button ID is automatically determined by the order you add the buttons, with first/leftmost being 0.
 The  next example creates a design with 1 large base-level button in the center, 2 bigger buttons on either side of it one level higher, and 2 smaller buttons on the far left and right another level higher.
 ```
 pedalManager.addButton(2); //the buttons ID depends on the order you add them, this is button 0